ElMonetina/SimpleLabPBR/README.md

 ![2024-04-22_18 02 39](https://github.com/ElMonetina/SimpleLabPBR/assets/79310913/b3d979a9-cfd6-4aca-8925-81e33b40b719)

-SimpleLabPBR started as a personal project, but I quickly decided to maki it public and free, which it will always remain.
+SimpleLabPBR started as a personal project, but I quickly decided to make it public and free, which it will always remain.